ScaredDev/ScaredDev/README.md

 ### Hi there im Daniel / ScaredDev 👋

 ## I'm a Germany AntiCrash Developer who loves to laugh at Crasher.
-- 🔭 I’m want to learn: Web-Development, Redis.
+- 🔭 I’m want to learn: Web-Development.
 - 📫 How to reach me: Discord: ScaredDev#2615
 - :revolving_hearts: I love to code with Minecraft Packets.
 - :palm_tree: I am currently protecting a few large German networks